HYCOM/HYCOM-tools/README.md

 This is the HYCOM-tools repository.

-# Where to find the informations
+# Where to find the information

-All informations about the HYCOM-tools (installation, compilation) are described in the [HYCOM-tools Wiki](https://github.com/HYCOM/HYCOM-tools/wiki) page.
+All information about the HYCOM-tools (installation, compilation) are described in the [HYCOM-tools Wiki](https://github.com/HYCOM/HYCOM-tools/wiki) page.